HomeDing/homeding.github.io/examples/setup.md

 # Setup the Arduino environment

-> #Draft
+> #Draft ???

-To upload one of the exaples or implementing your own devices using the Homeding library your environment must be prepared.
+To upload one of the examples or implementing your own devices using the Homeding library your environment must be prepared.
 The following steps are required to use ESP boards:

 ## Arduino development environment